KennthShang/TarGene/README.md

 ../bin/main.sh my_env.sh "rrp TarGene SPAdes"
 ```

-You can also run the three steps separately, or search multiple genes in parallel.
+You can also run the three steps separately, or choose the program you want to run.
 ```

 ../bin/main.sh my_env.sh "rrp"